-At First Busey's 2015 Annual Meeting, the nonbinding, advisory proposal to approve the compensation of certain executive officers received the approval of approximately 89% of the shares having voting power and present at the meeting.
-First Busey, the board and the Executive Management Compensation and Succession Committee pay careful attention to communications received from stockholders regarding executive compensation, including the nonbinding, advisory vote.
-First Busey considered the positive result of the 2015 advisory vote on executive compensation, but not for specific 2015 compensation decisions.
+At First Busey's 2016 Annual Meeting, the nonbinding, advisory proposal to approve the compensation of certain executive officers received the approval of more than 85% of the shares having voting power and present at the meeting.
+First Busey, the board and the Executive Management Compensation and Succession Committee pay careful attention to communications received from stockholders regarding executive compensation, including the nonbinding, advisory vote and believes that the vote reflects our stockholders' support of our compensation philosophy and the manner in which we compensate our NEOs.
+First Busey considered the positive result of the 2016 advisory vote on executive compensation, but not for specific 2016 compensation decisions.